PIGMANIA/Super-resolution/README.md

 - [Usage](#usage)

 ## Features
-- Automated super-resolution model train and test processes
+- Automated in training and testing for super-resolution models

 ## Usage